semrush/intergalactic/website/docs/data-display/bar-chart/bar-chart.md

 ### Start the axes from zero

-When comparing columns, we are actually comparing their lengths.
+When comparing bars, we are actually comparing their lengths.
 If we don’t start the axis from zero, it creates a visual illusion.
 Take a look at the charts below.
 In the incorrect example, the axis doesn't start from zero, making it appear as though the value on the right is almost half as large as the value on the left.
 However, this is not accurate.

 ![](static/deception-yes-no.png)

-If the values are very large and close to each other, the difference between the columns may not be noticeable.
+If the values are very large and close to each other, the difference between the bars may not be noticeable.
 In such cases, we recommend using a line chart.

 ![](static/example-2-yes-no.png)